castle-engine/castle-engine/packages/README.txt

      of your project) but usually it's much more comfortable to have them installed.

-     Note that "kambi_components" package depends on standard Lazarus package "LazOpenGLContext".
+     Note that "castle_components" package depends on standard Lazarus package "LazOpenGLContext".
 So compile LazOpenGLContext first.
      Just open components/opengl/lazopenglcontext.lpk from Lazarus sources,
      and compile + install it under Lazarus.
      You can then try examples/openglcontrol/openglcontrol_demo.lpk,
      also in Lazarus sources, to check that "LazOpenGLContext" works Ok.

-     For kambi_glwindow: *do not* install this in Lazarus.
+     For castle_glwindow: *do not* install this in Lazarus.
      This package uses GLWindow unit, and merely using this unit will cause the program to initialize TGLApplication instance, which in turn initiates some talk with WindowManager, GTK toolkit, etc.
      This would conflict with what Lazarus IDE (and LCL) does, causing unpredictable results.

-     So kambi_glwindow package is supposed only to be "used" (by adding it to "Required Packages" in project inspector), never installed in Lazarus IDE.
+     So castle_glwindow package is supposed only to be "used" (by adding it to "Required Packages" in project inspector), never installed in Lazarus IDE.